testcontainers/testcontainers-python/docs/features/creating_container.md

 ## Advanced Container Configuration

-For more complex scenarios, you can use the `run` helper function which provides a high-level interface similar to Docker's `docker run` command.
-This helper automatically handles:
+For more complex scenarios, use the `run` helper function.
+This high-level interface is similar to `docker run` and automatically handles:

 - Creating temporary networks
 - Mounting files or tmpfs
 - Waiting for container readiness
 - Container cleanup

-Here's an example showing various configuration options:
+Example with various configuration options:

 ```python
 import io